 8 things to consider whilst training an obese client

-Gaining new clients is great.
-We feel motivated, inspired and ready to help them achieve their goals, but what happens when you gain a new client who is more deconditioned than the average person you train?
+Gaining new clients is great, but what happens when you gain a new client who is more deconditioned than the average person you train?

 I have trained several people who fell in to the obese category.
 These people helped me learn a lot and adapt my training to help them achieve the best results possible.